technodelight/magento_custom_reports_example/README.md

 bit of both worlds.
 The original sales report grid contains an abstract and a concrete class implementation, but for the purpose of easy understanding what we do, we will place everything to only one class.
- The code which deals with displaying datas on the user interface should be prepared in the '_prepareColumns'.
-Using the 'type' key you can choose one column renderer from the bundled ones (you could find the full list of the renderers at 'Mage_Adminhtml_Block_Widget_Grid_Column::_getRendererByType()').
+ The code which deals with displaying datas on the user interface should be prepared in the `_prepareColumns`.
+Using the `type` key you can choose one column renderer from the bundled ones (you could find the full list of the renderers at `Mage_Adminhtml_Block_Widget_Grid_Column::_getRendererByType()`).
 However, there isn't one which could handle the percent values, therefore we should create one by ourself.
-The 'index' would attach the SQL result's column to the column renderer (you should define the 'alias' here as you defined it in your query in the resource model, for example you could see how we specified the 'shipping_rate' column).
+The `index` would attach the SQL result's column to the column renderer (you should define the 'alias' here as you defined it in your query in the resource model, for example you could see how we specified the `shipping_rate` column).
- The method which deals with supplying datas from the backend is '_prepareCollection()'.
-Here we pass the values from the filters to the collection within the '_addCustomFilter()'.
+ The method which deals with supplying datas from the backend is `_prepareCollection()`.
+Here we pass the values from the filters to the collection within the `_addCustomFilter()`.

 app/code/local/My/Reports/Block/Adminhtml/Report/Grid.php